Serviceful

 Recent inbound hiresNoam Shazeer (Gemini co-lead) Jun 18John Jumper (Nobel laureate) + Jonas Adler + Alexander Pritzel — all from DeepMind

-Departures (this month) 4+ senior AI researchers gone in June
+Departures (recent) 4+ senior AI researchers gone in June

 Anthropic 2026 hiring spreeKarpathy · Eric Boyd (Azure AI) · Ross Nordeen (xAI) + steady DeepMind flow

-Market reactionAlphabet shares tumbled >5% on Jun 22 on talent-retention fears
+Market reactionprivate — S-1 filed Jun 8private — S-1 filed Jun 1Alphabet shares tumbled >5% on Jun 22 on talent-retention fears

 Strategic reorgStreamlining; Sora division shutdown; B2B + Codex focusHypergrowth, pre-IPO scalingAntigravity team consolidation